Dorothy Grant: An Endless Thread traces four decades of a Haida haute couture trailblazer

 THE RED-AND-BLACK formline-and-button Eagle Bolero.
 The flowy Feastwear Raven cape.
 The fringed white-deerskin wedding dress.
 And the distinctive, Haida-art-emblazoned power suits that clothed a generation of Canadian women leaders.

 “So from there, I just started collecting as much of my work as I could,” the pioneering artist behind the famed Feastwear line tells Stir in a phone interview.
-“And then people started gifting back things to me—major pieces.
+“And then people started gifting things back to me—major pieces.
 And so this collection formed that spanned my whole career as a designer.
-And then from that, we formed this exhibition up in Haida Gwaii called Raven Comes Full Circle.
+From that, we formed this exhibition up in Haida Gwaii called Raven Comes Full Circle.
 It’s kind of like the book became the catalogue for the exhibit,” she says, referring to the show that continues in the Haida Gwaii Museum at Kay Llnagaay until December 21.

 The book traces Grant’s inspiration back to its beginnings.
-Grant, who comes from the Yahgw Janáas clan of the Kaigani Haida in Alaska in 1955, says she had not grown up around much art-making.
-But by the early 1980s, she was making intricate button blankets and spruce-root weavings for use in ceremony.
+Grant, who comes from the Yahgw Janáas clan of the Kaigani Haida in Alaska, says she had not grown up around much art-making.
+But by the early 1980s, she was creating intricate button blankets and spruce-root weavings for use in ceremony.

 “I was young when I had learned how to sew from patterns and to use a sewing machine, and I was really, really passionate about it, even as a young girl,” she adds.
 “So making button blankets just seemed to become natural to me, and I was quite self-taught: I asked elders about what they do and how they do it, and so I leaned into that.”